oxesb/freedroidRPG/doc/manual/dialog.md

    (not yet available...).
 To use them, a reference of an actual NPC is to be created (using the `FDrpg` Lua module), so that those functions will be _applied_ to that specific NPC.
-   Such a reference is usually called an _instance_.\n In the following exemple, we want to get the amount of gold of the user.
+   Such a reference is usually called an _instance_.\n In the following example, we want to get the amount of gold of the user.
 A `get_gold()` function is available in the `FDtux` class.
 So, we first set the local var `Tux` as an instance of `FDtux`, and then call `get_gold()` on that instance:
    ~~~~~~~~~~~{.lua}